 But as work progressed on building all of these rides and attractions, corporate started sending people out of California to look over everything and make sure it was going smoothly.
 For Arrow, these people didn’t facilitate their success.
 They simply stood in the way of getting the job done by asking questions around schedules and budgets.
 It came to a point that it was difficult for anyone to do his or her work with a big “Heigh Ho.”

 And it wasn’t like Arrow was some new kid on the block.
 Arrow had worked personally with Walt Disney to create many of the rides and attractions that opened at Disneyland.
 You see the Matterhorn re-opening out at Disneyland this month.
 Arrow had even pioneered the first bobsleds ever to roll down the first steel roller coaster that had ever been built.

-Fortunately, there was one person Arrow could turn to get the help they needed.
-That man was Joe Fowler, who after 35 yard as an admiral for the U.S. Navy turned his efforts to building Disneyland.
+Fortunately, there was one person who would be able to get Arrow the help they needed.
+That man was Joe Fowler, who after 35 years as an admiral for the U.S. Navy, turned his efforts to building Disneyland.
 He was a favorite of Walt’s, largely because of his “can do” attitude.
 Joe and Arrow had worked together for many years.
 And now Joe was on site and over much of the massive construction project.